TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 > * Updating the add-on to change the datastore from KDD to etcd is not supported.

 <a id="addon-mgmt-addon-cilium"></a>

 #### Cilium
 Cilium is a CNI plugin that provides networking and network security for Kubernetes.

 * Type: CNI
 * Options: None
-* Non-user-modifiable resources and fields
+* Immutable resources and fields
     * DaemonSet/cilium, namespace kube-system
         * .spec.template.spec.containers[name="cilium-agent"].image
         * .spec.template.spec.containers[name="cilium-envoy"].image